Navigation

 Installation

-npm install -g @yorker/cliOr locally in a project:
+brew install reverse-sweep-ltd/tap/yorkerOr locally in a project:

 npm install --save-dev @yorker/cliAuthentication